-Vauxhall Grandland X Hybrid engines, drive & performance
+Vauxhall Grandland X Hybrid performance, top speed, engine

 The hybrid Vauxhall Grandland X has a pleasing turn of pace, but few will need such a powerful SUV for family duties